May 12, 2026 • 4 min read

 Desalination is a technique to remove salt and other minerals from seawater, inland seas, brackish water from rivers or even wastewater.
 And while desalination plants are often built to provide drinkable water to populations in water stressed regions, a growing share of global desalination capacity is being devoted to refineries, mines, power plants, and oil and gas facilities.

-We’re currently doing this for a customer in the Middle East, to create a sustainable desalination project by turning the waste stream into a product line.
-We can then develop a circular economy from the brine waste, which minimizes environmental impacts by preventing brine from being discharged into the sea.
+Working with a customer in the Middle East, we planned for a sustainable desalination project by turning the waste stream into a product line.
+This was an important step forward for zero liquid discharge where we develop a circular economy from the brine waste.
+This minimizes environmental impacts by preventing brine from being discharged into the sea.

 Facilities like refineries, power stations, smelters and chemical plants produce large volumes of wastewater.
 This water needs to be treated to remove the harmful chemicals, and then it’s usually returned to the environment.